 We sell our products and services primarily through a direct sales force.
-As of March 31, 2022, our sales force was comprised of 112 sales representatives in North America, Europe, the United Kingdom and Asia Pacific, including three export managers.
-Our worldwide headquarters is located in Burlington, Massachusetts, and we also have North American sales offices in Chandler, Arizona and Vaughan, Canada.
+As of June 30, 2022, our sales force was comprised of 111 sales representatives in North America, Europe, the United Kingdom and Asia Pacific, including two export managers.
+Our worldwide headquarters is located in Burlington, Massachusetts, and we also have sales offices in Chandler, Arizona and Vaughan, Canada.
 Our European headquarters is located in Sulzbach, Germany, and we also have sales offices in Milan, Italy; Madrid, Spain; and Hereford, England.
-Our Asia Pacific headquarters is located in Singapore, and we also have sales offices in Tokyo, Japan; Shanghai, China; and Kensington, Australia.
+Our Asia Pacific headquarters is located in Singapore, and we also have sales offices in Tokyo, Japan; Shanghai, China; Kensington, Australia; and Seoul, Korea.
 During the current quarter, approximately 95% of our net sales were generated in territories in which we employ direct sales representatives.
 We also sell our products in other countries through distributors.

-Historically we have experienced success in lower-rivalry niche segments, for example the markets for valvulotomes and carotid shunts.
-In the valvulotome market, our highly differentiated devices have historically allowed us to increase our selling prices while maintaining unit share.
-In contrast, we have experienced less success in highly competitive markets such as the polyester vascular graft market, where we face competition from larger companies with greater resources.
+Historically we have experienced success in lower-rivalry niche segments.
+In the valvulotome market, for example, our highly differentiated devices have historically allowed us to increase our selling prices while maintaining unit share.
+In contrast, we have experienced less success in highly competitive markets such as the polyester vascular graft market, where we face competition from larger companies with greater resources and lower per unit costs.
 While we believe these challenging market dynamics can be mitigated by our relationships with vascular surgeons, there can be no assurance that we will succeed in highly competitive markets.